 Research papers published in journals represent the primary source of archaeological information, because they are a permanent record of knowledge.
-For this reason I have a dedicated section in this website devoted to recently-published papers.
 These papers are usually scrutinised by other researchers before publication in order to ensure that the research is novel, significant and methodologically sound.

 Over the past few decades, there has been a rise in academic papers being published across all disciplines (you can see an example of this in my rock art bibliography, comparing the amount of research produced from 2010 onwards, to the time before).
 While part of the rise reflects more interest in archaeology, a large part is due to the “publish or perish” mentality, which drives researchers to publish more work to meet KPIs, qualify for promotions, or obtaining bounties for publishing work.
 Digital publishing and print-on-demand technologies have also made it much easier for anyone to start an academic journal.
 Predatory journals, which on the surface look like legitimate scientific journals, promise a fast review turnaround and gaurantee publication for a fee.
 Using predatory journals and other dubious techniues, unethical researchers can, and have, gamed the system in order to artificially boost their research output.
 Not only is such behaviour unethical, it can be be criminally fraudulent.